 3.3 Some early practicalities

-Increasingly, legislation is impinging on the dissertation process, and students may all now be required to complete risk assessments before they start their research.
-The impetus from this comes from Health and Safety legislation in place since 1992, and universities are now beginning to require such assessments for undergraduate and postgraduate students undertaking research.
+Legislation impinges on the dissertation process, and students may all be required to complete risk assessments before they start their research.
+The impetus from this comes from Health and Safety legislation in place since 1992, and many universities require such assessments for undergraduate and postgraduate students undertaking research.
 The need for this is perhaps more obvious where students are carrying out experiments in the physical sciences, but may also be important in the social sciences.
 There may also be a need to seek ethics approval, especially where research involves the use of human subjects, for example, where students intend to undertake surveys or to conduct experiments using human participants.

 Given that most economics dissertations tend to be desk studies that do not involve the use of human subjects, the bureaucracy may be viewed as superfluous.
-Nonetheless, compliance with the law is seen by most institutions as being essential.
+Nonetheless, compliance with the law is essential.
 This may be especially important where economics as a discipline is part of a wider School of Social Sciences.
 Sociologists who decide to interview local drug dealers as part of their dissertation research clearly face rather different risks and ethical issues than an economist who decides to estimate a consumption function from macro data.

-Sample forms can be viewed in the Appendices.
+Sample forms can be viewed in Appendix 2.
 The ethics form is designed for a School of Social Sciences.
 The expectation is that the vast majority of economics projects will qualify to skip from question 1 to question 15, thus minimising the paperwork whilst still complying with the demands of the legislation.

 It is also important at the outset to be absolutely clear about some aspects of the dissertation.
 In particular, students seem to get very exercised about word length.
-In many UK undergraduate economics programmes, the dissertation counts as a double module in the final year – typically 30 CATS, or a quarter of the assessment for the year.
+In many UK undergraduate economics programmes, the dissertation counts as a double module in the final year – for example, 15 ECTS, or a quarter of the assessment for the year.
 Given the importance of this piece of work (especially where the final year carries a heavy weight), it is probably appropriate for the dissertation to carry a word length of 7,500 to 10,000 words.
 Notice that this may depend on institutional demands set by your School, Faculty or at University level.

 Top Tips on the word limit: